Everything About Necklifts

 Dr. Nassif will use a computer to generate an image of how your neck will appear after surgery.
 Also, he will discuss the cost, type of surgery to be performed, and your recovery during your consultation.
 If you have any concerns.

 You will need to follow some basic steps to lessen the chances of complications and infections from the procedure.
+The best neck lift Beverly Hills can offer you is achieved in part by adherence to post-op guidelines.

 - Don’t drink or eat anything beginning at midnight the night prior to surgery.
 If the physician has given you permission to take any specific medications, such as blood pressure medications, you may take them with a small sip of water only.
 If you don’t follow this guideline your procedure will need to be rescheduled because the presence of material in the stomach places you at a large risk for aspiration; aspiration occurs when a person regurgitates stomach contents and sucks them back into the lungs.